atlassian-labs/data-center-terraform/docs/docs/README.md

 !!! tip "Cluster size and cost"

-    In the installation process, [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler)
-    is installed in the Kubernetes cluster.
+    [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) is provisioned as part of the deployment.

-    You can define the [initial cluster size](./userguide/CONFIGURATION.md#), i.e. the number of EC2 instances providing resources to the EKS cluster.
-This size is only initial and will be automatically adjusted depending on the workload resource requirements.
+    You can define the minimum and maximum size of the cluster.
+The number of nodes will be automatically adjusted depending on the workload resource requirements.

 !!! tip "Multiple deployments to a single cluster"